 1997, Washington and Lee University, B.A.

-Ms. Sawyer is a Hiring Partner and an Associate Development Partner at Sullivan & Cromwell LLP.
+Ms. Sawyer is a Hiring Partner, an Associate Development Partner and the Chair of the Knowledge Management Committee at Sullivan & Cromwell LLP.

 Frank Aquila has a broad multidisciplinary practice that includes extensive experience in mergers and acquisitions.
 He also regularly counsels boards of directors and board committees on corporate governance, crisis management and matters affecting corporate policy and strategy.
 Mr. Aquila has been engaged in many high profile matters that include activism, cross-border transactions, leveraged buyouts, proxy contests and unsolicited bids as an adviser to global leaders such as Amgen, Anheuser-Busch InBev, Avon, Diageo, International Airline Group, Kraft Foods Group, Navistar International, Pharmacia and United Rentals.